mihai-mc/translation-certification/README.md

 # Contributing to this project

-If you spot any bugs or mis-translations or if you want to contribute to this project, please raise an Issue and/or a Pull Request.
+If you spot any bugs or mis-translations or if you want to contribute to this project, please raise an Issue or a Pull Request.